-The minor injuries form and "bump notes" will be located in the medical room and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence the School Administrator (3-day first aid trained).
+The minor injuries form and "bump notes" will be located in medical bum bags and medical room and should be completed by the person administering first aid.
+In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Headteacher or in their absence the Deputy Headteacher and School Administrator.
 Err on the side of caution.
 In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.

-A summary of the arrangements for first aid and accident reporting is included in the school prospectus.
+A summary of the arrangements for first aid and accident reporting is included in the Staff Handbook.

-10. Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)
+11. Incident/Accident Recording and Reporting (also see the Incident Reporting and Investigating Policy)

-In the event of an accident the following procedure must be followed:
+In the event of an incident/accident the following procedure must be followed:

-- render any associated equipment inoperative - summon assistance - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay or attempting to contact parents or guardians - if the injured person is mobile then they should be taken to the hospital for emergency treatment.
+- render any equipment inoperative - summon assistance - if the injury is of a minor nature ensure follow-up treatment is carried out by reporting to the qualified First Aider - if the injury is of a major nature then an ambulance should be summoned immediately without undue delay attempting to contact parents or guardians

+• if the injured person is mobile then they should be taken to the hospital for emergency treatment.
 The Headteacher is responsible for arranging for a member of staff to transport the student/staff to hospital.